adaltas/node-nikita/docs/content/usages/local_remote.md

 Nikita is designed to run transparently either locally or remotely through SSH.
 The tests are themselves written to run in both modes.

-The option "ssh" must be provided for the action to run remotely.
-This option may either be an existing SSH connection object or a configuration object.
+The config "ssh" must be provided for the action to run remotely.
+This config may either be an existing SSH connection object or a configuration object.

 ## Implementation

 Behind the scene, the [ssh2] package written by [Brian White][brian] is used to assure the SSH transport.
 This is a pure JavaScript package written for node.js.

 To create the connection, we use the [ssh2-connect].
-The package simplifies the creation of connection and also provides a few additionnal options.
+The package simplifies the creation of connection and also provides a few additionnal configs.

-## Options
+## Config

-If the ssh property is a configuration object, the options used to initialize the SSH connection are the one of the [ssh2] package as well as the one of the [ssh2-connect] package.
+If the ssh property is a configuration object, the config used to initialize the SSH connection is the one of the [ssh2] package as well as the one of the [ssh2-connect] package.

 Note that the [ssh2-connect] package will automatically convert the properties from snake case to camel case.

-The [ssh2] options:
+The [ssh2] config:

 *   `host` (string)
     Hostname or IP address of the server, default is 'localhost'.